 Part of the fun of attending a trade show is gathering great giveaways from each booth.
 Use this to your advantage and provide thoughtful items that create a buzz at the show.
 You don’t need to spend a lot on these giveaways for them to be effective.

-A simple Whirley Gig can go physically viral at a show while attendees play with them and others ask, “where did you get that?”
+A simple Toy can go physically viral at a show while attendees play with them and others ask, “where did you get that?”
 Imagine colorful toys flying around the show sporting your company logo.
 Items they display instead of tossing in their bag are great walking advertisements.

-We once manufactured 3” dia. buttons that read “My Name is BOB” and they created a buzz throughout the show.
-Everyone was calling each other Bob and they wanted their own custom button to be part of the fun.
+A simple 3” dia. button that reads “My Name is Jim” can created a buzz throughout the show.
+Everyone will be calling each other Jim and they want their own custom button to be part of the fun.

 Invest in some nicer giveaways for people who give you information and qualify as a good lead.
 Corporate logo T-shirts, branded cell phone chargers and selfie sticks with your company logo can be the most successful gifts given to a qualified prospect.